WrightMadison/CEEK-Life-Balance-Assessment/README.md

 ## Milestones
 * August 26, 2018: The first complete version of the assessment was released for free trial mode.
 * October 10, 2018: My boss's book, *Navigate Chaos: A 5-Step Guide to Balance Work, Family, and Other Life Priorities*, was released and the access code was turned on for the assessment.
+* January 30, 2019: Updated all of the report text after it was sent to two editors.
+Test cases were also written and thoroughly documented in a spreadsheet that has been pushed to this repository, along with test case results.

 ## Parameters
 * Access code for the assessment that allows users to take it twice, once for an initial evaluation and again after several months to measure personal growth